 The only meaningful way of capturing the performance of service exports is through receipts of foreign earnings by the central bank.
-Currently, the Central Bank of Barbados records service receipts at a fairly aggregate level (BMP-5).
+Currently, the Eastern Caribbean Central Bank records service receipts at a fairly aggregate level (BMP-5).
 It should be possible to work with the Bank to arrive at a disaggregated classification that will provide more meaningful data for monitoring purposes.
 Thus, it should be possible to track performance of all six sectors if not individual sub-sectors within them.
-We suggest that BIDC work with the Bank to establish what is feasible.
+We suggest that NDC work with the Bank to establish what is feasible.